rbayuokt/Covid19-Tracker-ReactNative/README.md

 <img src="screenshoot/error handle.jpg" width="300px" /><br>

 <br>
-if you want rebuild this project<br>
+if you want to rebuild this project<br>
-give the credit , cause it will make me happy :love: :thumbsup:<br>
+give the credit , cause it will make me happy :heart: :thumbsup:<br>
 goodluck have fun!<br><br>

 made with :heart: in Cimahi by [@rbayuokt](https://www.instagram.com/rbayuokt/) :thumbsup:<br>